Last Updated

 After You Apply

-Once accepted onto the waiting list, keep your contact information updated with the PHA.
+Once accepted onto the waiting list at Manchester Housing & Redevelopment Authority, keep your contact information updated.
 Most housing authorities will remove applicants who cannot be reached.
-Wait times vary from 6 months to over 5 years depending on demand.
+Manchester Housing & Redevelopment Authority manages approximately 3,345 assisted housing units (2,176 Section 8, 1,169 Public Housing), and wait times depend on turnover and demand in Manchester.
 You will be notified when your name reaches the top of the list for eligibility verification.

-Programs Offered at Manchester Housing & Redevelopment Authority
+Programs at Manchester Housing & Redevelopment Authority

-HCV Housing Choice Voucher (Section 8)
+HCV Housing Choice Voucher (Section 8) closed

-The Housing Choice Voucher program provides rental assistance that allows you to choose any privately-owned rental unit that meets program requirements.
-You pay approximately 30% of your adjusted monthly income toward rent, and the voucher covers the remainder up to the Fair Market Rent for your area.
-Vouchers are portable, meaning you can take them with you if you move to a different city or state.
+The Housing Choice Voucher program at Manchester Housing & Redevelopment Authority provides rental assistance that allows you to choose any privately-owned rental unit that meets program requirements.
+You pay approximately 30% of your adjusted monthly income toward rent, and the voucher covers the remainder up to the Fair Market Rent for Manchester.
+This program serves approximately 2,176 households.
+Vouchers are portable — you can take them with you if you move to a different city or state.

-SRO
+SRO closed

-This program provides housing assistance to eligible low-income families, the elderly, and persons with disabilities.
-Contact Manchester Housing & Redevelopment Authority directly for specific program details and eligibility requirements.
+The SRO program at Manchester Housing & Redevelopment Authority provides housing assistance to eligible low-income families, the elderly, and persons with disabilities in Manchester.
+Contact the housing authority directly for specific program details and eligibility requirements.

 Frequently Asked Questions